agile-students-fall2025/4-final-musi/CONTRIBUTING.md

 - Provide descriptive commit messages.
 - Write self documenting code.
 Use descriptive variable and function names.
 Avoid unnecessary name shortening.
 - Don't leave dead/commented out code behind.
-- Write automated tests to cover critical integration points and functionality.
+- Run all linting and tests before opening a Pull Request, and address review feedback promptly.

 ## Reporting bugs
 Before opening an issue to report a bug, make sure you do the following: